-Veterans who filed a medical claim should contact the Department of Veterans Affairs (VA) in order to determine if their record is already on file.
-The VA Toll Free number is: 1-800-827-1000 and will connect the caller to the nearest VA office.
+Veterans who submit a medical claim should contact the VA to determine if their record is already on file.
+The VA Toll Free number is: 1-800-827-1000 and will connect you to the nearest VA office.

-2-6.
+2-5.
 Change of Address.